EduMIPS64/edumips64/docs/developer-guide.md

 If this proves to be too inconvenient, it might be better to split out a protected `stable` branch to use for releases and have `master` unprotected.
 We'll see how this fares as more people start contributing to the project.

+### Unit tests

+Unit tests are stored in the `src/test` directory.
+The `resources` subdirectory contains MIPS64 programs that are executed during unit test as a form of end-to-end unit tests, whereas `java` contains the actual Java code that runs unit tests.

+The main tests are contained in `CpuTests.java`.
+This class contains unit tests that run MIPS64 code (contained in `resources`).
+One of the common patterns in those tests is that, if something goes unexpectedly during the execution of unit tests, the MIPS64 code executes a `BREAK` instruction, which will trigger a `BreakException` in the Java code and make the test fail.
+Tests in `CpuTests.java` can also verify other behaviors, including forwarding and correct working of the Dinero Tracefile generation logic.

+Other types of test, e.g., `ParserTest.java` or `MemoryTest.java`, will test other components in isolation.

+To add a unit test, the first consideration is whether this test should be writte in assembly or in Java.
+Tests in assembly should typically be put in `CpuTests.java`, since it contains already boilerplate for executing and verifying assembly programs.
+Tests which should not be written in assembly, and therefore most likely exercise only one component, should pertain to other classes, possibly even an entirely new class if required.

+When writing new unit test classes, pay attention to the initialization code necessary to initialize the simulator.
+Look at other unit test classes to make sure your new class behaves as required.
+Finally, remember to add new unit test classes to the `test` target in the ant `build.xml` file.